SylvainDe/ComicBookMaker/README.md

 These webcrawlers are supposed to be easy to write with a minimal amount of boilerplate code whilst trying to keep some flexibility.

 Under the hood, there is one class per webcrawler, each of them inherits, directly or not, from an abstract class `GenericComic` which handles all the common logic.
-Each webcrawler just need to provide specific information (`name` and `url`) and a way to get the comics after a given one (if any) which is done by implementing the `get_next_comic` generator.
+Each webcrawler just needs to provide specific information (`name` and `url`) and a way to get the comics after a given one (if any) which is done by implementing the `get_next_comic` generator.

 Other abstract classes, inheriting from `GenericComic` provide a convenient way to define `get_next_comic`.
 The most common is `GenericNavigableComic`, used for comics where next/previous strips are available using the relevant link.